 Wisdom teeth after braces are a possibility because they are the last permanent teeth to erupt and typically appear between the ages of 17 and 25.
 The majority of people have them removed because there generally isn’t enough room for them in the mouth.
 Some people have all four wisdom teeth erupt in rapid succession, others only have two erupt in their entire lifetime, and even other patients are lucky enough to never deal with the eruption of wisdom teeth.

 According to the American Association of Oral and Maxillofacial Surgeons, nine out of 10 patients will experience an issue with at least one wisdom tooth.
-The most common problem is lack of space, which can cause them to erupt at unusual angles, to crowd the other teeth, or to become impacted.
+The most common problem is lack of space, which can cause them to erupt at unusual angles, crowd the other teeth, or become impacted.
 An impacted tooth will remain in the jawbone and can potentially cause complications.
 Wisdom teeth after braces can cause overcrowding, a serious problem making it harder to maintain proper dental hygiene and exposing your teeth to plaque buildup and the potential development of cavities and infections.

 Most orthodontic work is done in the early teen years before wisdom teeth generally appear.
 But while you’re undergoing treatment, your orthodontist can check for your wisdom teeth coming in and can make adjustments, or schedule you to have your wisdom teeth removed, during treatment.
 For patients who are undergoing Johns creek orthodontic treatment in their late teens or early twenties, wisdom teeth need to be assessed carefully to see if it is necessary to have them removed.
 Wisdom teeth after braces can be an uncomfortable reality, but working closely with your orthodontist can result in better preparation for that stage and it can significantly reduce the severity of the problems resulting from the eruption of your wisdom teeth.
+To know more about the impact of wisdom teeth after braces please contact our doctors.

 How can you know if your wisdom teeth are coming in?